tenephor/atomizer/README.md

 # Atomizer

-This is an Applescript script that parses atoms from .m4v and .mp4 encoded videos.
+This is an Applescript script that parses atoms from .m4v and .mp4 encoded video files.
 Obviously, it runs under OSX.

 It is offered as proof-of-concept.
+Delightfully useless yet deliciously alluring.
 The basic algorithm could be re-tooled for a variety of needs.

 ## What It Does: